matloff/TidyverseSkeptic/README.md

 is starkly counter to the Tidyers' claim that Tidy is more intuitive and English-like.

+* Tidy, in its obsession to avoid R's standard '$' symbol, is causing all kinds of chaos and confusion here.

+    The hapless student would naturally ask, "Where does that expression 'summary' come from?"
+It would appear that **map()** is being called on a nonexistent variable, **summary**.
+In actuality, base-R's **summary()** function is being called on the previous computation behind the scenes.
+Again, highly nonintuitive, and NOT stated in the online help page.

+    The poor student is further baffled by the call to **map_dbl()**.
-* Tidy, in its obsession to avoid R's standard '$' symbol, is hiding the fact that **summary()** yields an S3 object with component **r.squared**.
-The hapless students would rightly ask, "Where did that 'r.squared' come from?"
+Where did that 'r.squared' come from?
+Again, Tidy is hiding the fact that **summary()** yields an S3 object with component **r.squared**.
+Yes, sometimes it is helpful to hide the details, but not if it confuses beginners.

 The fact is, **R beginners would be much better off writing a loop here, avoiding the conceptually more challenging FP.** But even if the